qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 .. tip:: **Save Regularly**

-   Remember to |mActionFileSave| :sup:`Save Edits` regularly.
+   Remember to |mActionSaveEdits| :sup:`Save Layer Edits` regularly.
 This will also check that your data source can accept all the changes.

 Adding Features